Escher.gif (426 bytes)

 WH Russell

-Russell evidently stayed in touch with Sir James Anderson, captain of the Great Eastern on the 1865 cable expedition.
-Russell's sons Willie and Johnny had accompanied him on that voyage, and in 1869 Russell wrote to Anderson requesting help with placing his son John into telegraphy:
+Russell also stayed in touch with Sir James Anderson, captain of the Great Eastern on the 1865 cable expedition.
+Russell’s sons Willie and Johnny had accompanied him on that voyage, and in 1869 Russell wrote to Anderson requesting help with placing his son John into telegraphy:

 17 St James Place